Corasinth/k-plus/README.md

 It's designed to be configurable and flexible; supporting as many layers as you'd like to include.
 Once configured, a compiled version can easily be carried on a flash drive and run on any Windows device, letting you move your layers between devices.

 While configuration is a little complex, it sacrifices simplicity for versatility.
-K-plus supports layer toggling, AHK's version of chords (usable on their own, or as global modifiers), multipress options, and dead keys (though the implementation is a little hacky).
+K-plus supports layer toggling, AHK's version of chords (usable on their own, or as global modifiers), multipress options, dead keys (though the implementation is a little hacky), and variable length presses (for use in implementing Autoshift and similar features).

+Being built on AHK, the majority of the features are simply a part of the AHK scripting language, and their docs are much more helpful than the brief descriptions of configuration options below.
+However, I have included somewhat detailed explanations of what features I have found relevant in creating layers for those who might be interested.

+If you find yourself needing these advanced features, or planning on a set of layers that makes heavy use of them, you might benefit more from some of the software found in the [Additional Resources](#additional-resources) section.
+Ultimately, this set of scripts was designed around my personal use, and while you may find it useful it won't be as well implemented as more actively maintained/developed software.

+You can also check out the 'personal' branch where I keep my personal and somewhat elaborate layer setup for examples that go beyond the simple default layers.

 If you just want some simple remapped layers (for programming for example) skip to [Remapping](#remapping)